Skip to main content

 (D) General provisions

-(1) Complaints and appeals of adverse action shall be filed in writing.
+(1) Complaints and appeals of adverse action must be filed in writing.
 When an individual or person expresses dissatisfaction with an outcome subject to complaint or appeal in accordance with this rule, the county board shall, to the extent necessary, assist the individual or person in filing a complaint or appeal.

 (2) At all times throughout the resolution of complaints and appeals of adverse action process, the county board shall maintain the confidentiality of the identities of individuals unless an individual gives written permission to share information.